AppCakeLtd/vmupro-sdk/README.md

 1. Ensure Python dependencies are installed: `pip install -r tools/packer/requirements.txt`
 2. Verify `metadata.json` is properly formatted
 3. Check that all referenced assets exist in the project

+#### Deployment Issues

+**Problem:** Port access denied or port in use errors.

+**Solution:**
+- **Linux:** Add user to dialout group: `sudo usermod -a -G dialout $USER` (requires logout/login)
+- **All platforms:** Ensure no other terminal or ESP-IDF monitor is using the port
+- **Windows:** Try running as administrator if needed
+- Close any open serial monitors or ESP-IDF console connections

+**Problem:** Connection timeouts or tool hangs waiting for device response.

+**Solution:**
+1. Verify correct COM port using Device Manager (Windows) or `ls /dev/tty*` (Linux/macOS)
+2. Check physical USB connection
+3. Try resetting the device first: `python tools/packer/send.py --func reset --comport COM3`
+4. Ensure VMUPro firmware supports the serial commands
+5. Check if device is in bootloader mode (may need manual reset)

+**Problem:** File transfer fails, corrupts, or shows "FILE_ERR".

+**Solution:**
+1. Check available space on VMUPro SD card
+2. Verify the target directory exists (create `apps/` folder if needed)
+3. Try a smaller test file first to verify connection
+4. Check for proper `.vmupack` file format (ensure packaging completed successfully)
+5. Verify file permissions on both local file and target directory
+6. Try using a different file name to avoid conflicts

 ### Getting Help